Smith Digital Collections

 An online exhibition documents what is known about Sophia Smith -- her life, her times and her continuing legacy -- based on contemporary sources and original materials in the archival collections at Smith College.
 Adapted from an exhibit prepared by College Archivist Margery Sly and Jacque Bradley '97 on view in the Smith College Archives from January to August 1996.

 Twenty-three articles selected from the Smith College Alumnae Quarterly and The Sophian (student newspaper) on the issue of coeducation at Smith from 1967-1994.

-Loretta Ross is a grassroots organizer, and leader of national and international movements for racial and economic justice and women's rights.
-Three workshops given by the Activist-in-Residence, February 2013.
+Loretta Ross is a grassroots organizer, leader of national and international movements for racial and economic justice and women's rights.
+Three workshops are given by the Activist-in-Residence, February 2013.

 A selection of over 800 unique postcards depicting Smith College campus buildings, interiors and events as well as views of the greater Northampton area, ca.1900-1995.